hikeventures/hikeventures.github.io/_posts/2014-10-26-best-waterproof-rain-jackets.markdown

 You might want to wear your waterproof jacket only occasionally e.g. if it starts raining or if it gets very windy but you will appreciate to stay dry and warm on the trail or if you perform any other outdoor activities in the long run.
 Also consider taking lightweight waterproof [rain pants](http://www.hikeventures.com/best-rain-pants/ "Best Rain Pants 2016") with you.

-## Deals or Full price?
-It's always a good idea to check if there are some deals available.
-You can try our [price comparison tool](http://www.hikeventures.com/deals/ "Best price for rain jackets") to find the best price offered by several outdoor stores across the U.S.

 ### Berghaus Vapourlight Hyper Smock 2.0
  <a rel="nofollow" href="http://www.amazon.com/gp/product/B00SHH9E3W/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00SHH9E3W&linkCode=as2&tag=hikeve-20&linkId=FCQDAPPO56OTZDB3"><img border="0" src="http://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B00SHH9E3W&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=hikeve-20" ></a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=as2&o=1&a=B00SHH9E3W" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />